 What is the difference between a finance manager and an accounting manager?

-Whilst a finance manager and an accounting manager might sound like the same thing, the terms actually refer to separate job roles within the financial sector.
-If you’re looking to enter or progress in a career in the world of finance, it’s useful to know the difference, so that you can search and apply for the job that best suits your preferences and skillset.
+Whilst a finance manager and an accounting manager might sound like the same thing.
+The terms refer to separate job roles within the financial sector.
+If you’re looking to enter or progress in a career in the world of finance, it’s useful to know the difference.
+So you can search and apply for the job that best suits your preferences and skillset.

 In a nutshell, an accounting manager focuses on the day-to-day financial aspects of a company’s finances, whereas a finance manager focuses more on long-term planning and risk management.
 There is also some overlap between tasks, and people in both roles often start with the same qualifications.